 Once every last detail of your makeup has been applied, close your eyes, and mist your entire face with a setting spray.
 This will seal everything into place and prevent smudging, while still allowing your skin to breathe.
 Makeup without the setting spray will last about four hours, but setting makeup with this product will help it last for six to eight hours.

 One of the best brands to try is Model in a Bottle Original setting spray.
+After trying several different setting sprays during my time as a lifeguard, I've personally found that this one provides the longest-lasting and water-resistant finish.
 If you have oily skin, you can even re-apply the Mattify ULTRA Powder over the setting spray throughout the day to help absorb excess oil as it accumulates.